andrecastrom06/BD_Projeto/README.md

 <summary>Passo a Passo</summary>

 ## Processo de projeto
-  - Aqui será listado o processo descrito em etapas do começo até a finalização do projeto.
+  - Confira nosso docs acerca do processo descrito em etapas do começo até a finalização do projeto.

 </details>